theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/azure-synapse-analytics.md

 progressstate: 5
 ---

-The following section describes the loading of the SAP extraction data to Azure Synapse Analytics (SQL pool).
+The following section describes the loading of the SAP extraction data to Azure Synapse SQL Pool.

 ## Requirements

-To use the Azure Synapse Analytics (SQL pool) destination, you need:
+To use the Azure Synapse SQL Pool destination, you need:

 - an existing [Azure Analytics SQL database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal).
 - [Azure portal firewall rules](https://docs.microsoft.com/en-us/azure/azure-sql/database/secure-database-tutorial#create-firewall-rules) that grant access for the IP addresses Xtract Universal is running on.